OwenLoughery/CSC-369-Week-1-Assignment/Week_4/report.md

 #### Spatial Pattern Exploration Evidence

-Visual inspection of the most extreme low-entropy users shows highly localized placement patterns.
+Visual inspection of the most extreme low color usage users shows highly localized placement patterns.
 Each account concentrated its activity in small clusters or narrow boundary regions rather than contributing broadly across the canvas.
 Some users appear to maintain straight edges or repeatedly correct the same limited set of pixels.
 This spatial behavior aligns with automated maintenance roles rather than creative human participation.

 ![Pixel Placement Patterns of Top Low Color Diversity Users](images/low_entropy_user_patterns.png)